Cajac/picoCTF-Writeups/picoCTF_2019/Reverse_Engineering/reverse_cipher.md

 ### Write a Python decoder

-Lets write a small python script to re-create the flag
+Let's write a small python script to re-create the flag
 ```python
 #!/usr/bin/python